aws-samples/aws-waf-classic-workshop/README.md

 ### [Step 0 - Deploy the Cloudformation Stacks](docs/step-0.md)

-Step 0 will guide you through the deployment of the templates required for the workshop.
+In step 0 you will deploy the AWS resources required for later steps of the workshop.

 ### [Step 1 - Getting Started with AWS WAF Security Automations Solution](docs/step-1.md)

-Step 1 will set up the WAF with your application.
-It will explore how the WAF Security Automation Solution works to block different types of attack.
-It will cover how the WAF & Security Automation solution protects against:
+In step 1 you will set up the AWS WAF with an example web application and explore how the AWS WAF Security Automation Solution blocks three common types of attack.
 * SQL Injection & Cross Site Scripting
 * HTTP Flood
 * Scanners and Probes

 ### [Step 2 - Customising and extending AWS WAF Security Automations Solution](docs/step-2.md)

-Step 2 will build on Step 1 by customisings the rules operation by the Security Automation.
+In step 2 you will customise the rules and settings of the the AWS WAF Security Automation Solution.

 ### [Step 3 - Optional Extensions](docs/step-3.md)